 "Jar Jar, you're a genius!"What if Star Wars as we know it didn't exist, but instead the plot of the movies was being made up on the spot by players of a Tabletop Game?Well, for one, the results might actually make a lot more sense, from an out-of-story point of view...Darths & Droids is a webcomic created by The Comic Irregulars (David Morgan-Mar and seven of his friends from work), following the footsteps of DM of the Rings (found here), which used a similar premise for The Lord of the Rings.
 However, while DOTR featured a railroading GM herding a bunch of bored Munchkin players with an iron fist, Darths & Droids has a more tolerant GM, who's willing to let the players get Off the Rails and contribute to the development of the setting, if that's what it takes to have a fun and interesting game.
 Indeed, the very plot of Star Wars, with all its inconsistencies and bizarre leaps of logic, comes about because the players constantly force the GM to improvise.And that's not all; the Irregulars seem to be taking perverse pleasure in actually changing things from how they happen in the movies as much as they can while still being constrained by actual screencaps.
-This ranges from the ultimately minor "Lost Orb" side-quest, all the way to Darth Maul being a hired bounty hunter who's, at worst, Chaotic Neutral.
+This ranges from introducing the "Lost Orb" side-quest, all the way to Darth Maul being a hired bounty hunter who's, at worst, Chaotic Neutral.
 Even Palpatine seems like a good guy.In the blurb for each comic, there are often links to This Very Wiki, and there are even comics named after tropes, as well.The comic is being translated into a variety of languages, including: German, French and others.
 Notably, some of the translations are pure Gag Dub, including: Pirate, poetry, Zero Wing-esque mangled English and tlhIngan Hol (Klingon).
-Nearly all strips from Episode I appear in German.The players from the original 3 movies correspond to the five basic RPG Player Archetypes, although Morgan-Mar claims it was unintentional.
+Nearly all strips from Episode I are available in German.Darths and Droids has completed the campaigns based on the six original movies, and plans to start one based on Rogue One on August 1.

 open/close all folders